mslinnea/facebook-to-memberpress/README.md

-# Facebook to MemberPress Bridge
+# Facebook to MemberPress Bridge Plugin for WordPress
 Create a MemberPress transaction when a user registers with Facebook.

 Note: This plugin was developed to work with MemberPress Developer Edition version 1.2.6 and